docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 You can choose to enable ClamAV, and Rspamd will then use it to check for viruses.
 Just set the environment variable `ENABLE_CLAMAV=1`.

-#### RBLs (Real-time Blacklists) / DNSBLs (DNS-based Blacklists)
+#### RBLs (Real-time Blacklists) / DNSBLs (DNS-based Blacklists) { #rspamd-module-rbl }

 The [RBL module][rspamd-docs::modules::rbl] is enabled by default.
 As a consequence, Rspamd will perform DNS lookups to various blacklists.
 Whether an RBL or a DNSBL is queried depends on where the domain name was obtained: RBL servers are queried with IP addresses extracted from message headers, DNSBL server are queried with domains and IP addresses extracted from the message body ([source][www::rbl-vs-dnsbl]).

 ??? warning "Rspamd & DNS Blocklists"

     When the RBL module is enabled, Rspamd will do a variety of DNS requests to (amongst other things) DNSBLs.
-There are a variety of issues involved when using DNSBLs.
+There are a [variety of issues involved when using DNSBLs][spamhaus::faq::what-is-a-dnsbl].
 Rspamd will try to mitigate some of them by properly evaluating all return codes.
 This evaluation is a best effort though, so if the DNSBL operators change or add return codes, it may take a while for Rspamd to adjust as well.

-!!! danger "Properly Querying Blocklists"
+!!! danger "Properly querying DNS Blocklists"

     To use DNS Blocklists (DNSBLs) properly, DMS must use a **private and recursive** DNS resolver.

     DNSBL services are rate-limited, thus if your DNS queries are forwarded through a public resolver (_like Cloudflare's `1.1.1.1` or Google's `8.8.8.8`_) caching the DNSBL service responses received from a public DNS resolver will not be reliable when public load has triggered a rate limit.

-    Instead of relying on forwarding DNS queries, they must be resolved recursively (directly) via running your own private recursive DNS service.
+    Instead of relying on forwarding DNS queries, they must be resolved recursively (directly) via running your own private recursive DNS service (_See the [DNS section](#dns) for an example of how to do this_).

 ## Providing Custom Settings & Overriding Settings